skadistats/smoke/README.md

 * Temp Entities
 * FileInfo (end of file match information)

-No major technical limitations, just unfinished work.
-This should be working soon.
+These should be available soon.

 # License